 Portraits and their stories

-‘It was 2004 and I spent Thursday evenings sketching the marvelous blues singer Jackie Orszaczky.
+‘It was 2004 and I spent Thursday evenings sketching the marvelous blues singer Jackie Orszaczky at the Rose of Australia pub in Sydney’s Erskineville.
 I was newly single, and this was my way of becoming confident enough to rock into a pub by myself to have a beer.

 After many months of Thursday evening sketching, I approached Jackie and told him I’d like to enter the Archibald Prize for Portraiture with a portrait of him.